lucbouchard1/lucbouchard1.github.io/src/projects/fullpower.md

 - Allow reflashing both failsafe OS and main OS from the U-Boot command line using TFTP.
 - Reduce reflash time by optimizing SPI flash driver.

 This project was incredibly rewarding, as it made a significant impact in the company.
 However, it did not come without its challenges.
-The chipset was cheap and poorly documented, the source code for the old bootloader was hacked up and poorly written, and I did not have a practical debugging environment.
+The MediaTek chipset (MT7688) was cheap and poorly documented, the source code for the old bootloader was hacked up and poorly written, and I did not have a practical debugging environment.
 Thus, there were many slow, painful days of debugging that produced little progress.
 However, by the end of the summer I had a working bootloader with all requested features that I was proud of.